 Bazaar of the Bizarre: The bazaar on Imecka sells everything from ammo (including huge bullets) to alien food and jewelry to living birds used as hats with red and white tail feathers and snakes for wearing around your neck.

 Eis is German for ice.
 So "Eis Shenron" is literally "Ice Shenlong".
 The German version was likely used because of similar pronunciation, but with the right letter for the acronym.

 The names of the evil Dragons are all based on the Dragon Ball they sprang from, which is written in Chinese in the original Japanese version.
 They're in the form of "_ Xīng Lóng" ("[#]-Star Dragon"), rather than "Shén Lóng" ("God Dragon").

 Bittersweet Ending: Goku defeats the Dragons, then he has to leave with Shenlong to teach people to stop using the Dragon Balls for everything.
 The bittersweet part of this ending is that said mission will last for 100 years, and Goku will never see his family and friends again because, by the time he returns, they'll be dead by then.
-Well, except for Pan, her grandson, and the Androids
+Except for Pan, her grandson, and the Androids.